 - Bitterpan, Grootkolk, Kieliekrankie, Urikaruus, Gharagab and Kalahari Tent camps are not fenced.

 - Guests staying at Bitterpan, Grootkolk, Kieliekrankie, Urikaruus, Gharagab and Kalahari Tent camps must take own wood and drinking water.

-- Only guests staying at Bitterpan and Gharagab are allowed to make use of 4X4 road to Bitterpan and Gharagab.
-NO TRAILERS ALLOWED.
+- Only guests staying at Bitterpan and Gharagab are allowed to make use of 4X4 roads to Bitterpan and Gharagab.
+NO TRAILERS ALLOWED ON THESE ROADS.

 - Closest shop to Kalahari Tent camp is at Mata Mata camp (3 km away).

 - Departure time for the Nossob 4 x 4 eco-trail from Twee Rivieren or Nossob camp is 09:00.